Introduction to modelling in epidemiology

 Epidemiology#

 Epidemiology serves as the underlying rationale in this course, explaining WHY we develop the probabilistic models we’ll be examining.
-Essentially, it addresses the question: ‘What real-world phenomena are we aiming to analyze using these models?’
+Essentially, it addresses the question: ‘What real-world phenomena are we aiming to analyse using these models?’

 Epidemiological studies are essential for understanding the health of populations, identifying health disparities, and guiding public health efforts to improve the well-being of communities and societies.